shuped/Angular-Viewer/README.md

  - Select "Install from .vsix"
  - Select the .vsix file from the build/ folder

 To build from source, install VSCode's publication/packaging utility `npm install -g vsce` and run `vsce package` in the root directory.
-This will replace the existing .vsix binary.
+This will create a .vsix binary in the root directory.

 ## Known Issues